Henderson Community College: Campus

-The Hecht S. Lackey Administration Building (the original building) houses administrative and faculty offices as well as classrooms, conference rooms, an interactive TV room (for credit/non-credit instruction and videoconferencing), and administrative offices for the Murray State University satellite location.
+The Hecht S. Lackey Administration Building (the original building) houses administrative and faculty offices as well as classrooms, conference rooms, the Writing Center, and administrative offices for the Murray State University satellite location.
 HCC is a regional campus location for Murray State University.
 Hecht Lackey was the mayor of Henderson and a supporter of the college when it was established.

-The Robert H. English Arts and Sciences Building houses classrooms, computer laboratories, conference rooms, the Computer and Information Technology, Business Technology, and Human Services programs, the Career Connections Center (one-stop career center), cooperative education, and offices for faculty and staff.
+The Robert H. English Arts and Sciences Building houses classrooms, computer laboratories, conference rooms, the Computer and Information Technology program, the Business Administration program, the Interdisciplinary Early Childhood Education program, and offices for faculty and staff.

-The Academic Technical Building provides classrooms, conference rooms and laboratories for the clinical laboratory technician, medical assistant technology, nursing and dental hygiene programs, offices for faculty and staff, and a student activities center.
+The Academic Technical Building provides classrooms, conference rooms, and laboratories for the clinical laboratory technician, medical assistant technology, nursing programs, Barnes & Noble Bookstore, HCC Food Service, offices for faculty and staff, and a student activities center.

-The Sullivan Technology Center provides classrooms for many of the HCC technical programs, houses the HCC Start Center, among other student amenities.
+The Sullivan Technology Center provides classrooms for many of the HCC technical programs, houses the HCC Start Center, and offers other student amenities.

-The Joseph M. Hartfield Library houses the Learning Skills Center, television and radio studios used in communications class instruction, career counseling and placement, faculty and staff offices and classrooms.
+The Joseph M. Hartfield Library houses tutoring, the Information Technology Department, the Distance Learning Department, faculty and staff offices, and classrooms.

 The Preston Arts Center is home to McCormick Hall that accommodates up to 1000 people, dressing rooms, prop storage, green room, catering and concessions areas, gallery space for visual arts, public meeting rooms for general community and college use.
 It was announced in 2016 that the building would be renamed The Preston Arts Center from The Henderson Fine Arts Center.